Families should never have to choose between

 Due to the limited amount of funds that the school has to subsidize and keep the cost of tuition down, offers are made on a “first-come, first-served” basis and as such it is vital that all application deadlines be followed.
 The amount of subsidy the school can provide is limited and can fluctuate from year to year.
 Once the subsidies are allocated and exhausted, no further subsidies will be available for allocation.

-In order to apply, a family must complete an application for admission and a FACTS application (which analyzes the financial factors of the analysis) so that the school can assess the student based on the factors of the personalized tuition model.
+In order to apply for aid, a family must complete an application for admission and a FACTS application (which analyzes the financial factors of the analysis) so that the school can assess the student based on the factors of the personalized tuition model.

 Please read the following information before completing your FACTS application:

 1. A complete application must be made through FACTS.
 The online application offers an opportunity to have all facets of a family's income and expenditures examined.
 There are no financial cut-off levels.

 2. Applicants must pay a fee charged by FACTS for their service.

 3. The FACTS application must be completed, including the uploading of required documentation to FACTS, by January 31, 2021, and families must reapply each year.
 Until 2020 tax documents are available, 2019 W-2s, returns, etc. may be uploaded.
 2020 W-2s must be uploaded to FACTS by February 3, 2021.
 Please do not send these items to Bishop Diego as this will only delay the process. ***Families applying after the January 31 deadline will be considered if tuition subsidies remain available.

 4. The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
 Failure to uphold both standards will result in the remainder of the subsidies granted under the Tuition Model being canceled and the full cost of educating the student being charged.